-Title: Support to the return of Somali refugees and internally displaced persons through a community-oriented approach to reintegration in Somalia
+Title: Strengthening the voluntary return of Somali refugees through a community-oriented approach to reintegration in Somalia

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Ministry of Interior and Federal Affairs
+Lead executing agency: Wasaaradda Arrimaha Gudaha Soomaaliya (Ministry of Interior and Federal Affairs)

-The livelihoods of returnees, IDPs and the local population in selected host communities have improved.
+The livelihoods of returnees, internally displaced persons and the local population in selected host communities in Somalia are improved.